How is multi bike insurance calculated?

 How much does Multi Bike Insurance cost?

-BeMoto multi-bike insurance can cost as little as £11.20 per additional bike, but it typically costs around £45-60 per additional bike, once the main bike premium is calculated.
-This can increase for higher value bikes, but it can also be much cheaper for classic bikes that are generally much lower risk.
+Each additional bike can cost from as little as £11.20 for classic bikes, but it typically costs around £45-60 per additional modern bike, once the main bike premium is calculated - higher value bikes can be more expensive.

 See our article on how multibike insurance is calculated.